 Scenography:

-Excerpt from the interview with Raymond Depardon, published on the occasion of the exhibition, in the beautiful book
+Excerpt from the interview with Raymond Depardon, published on the occasion of the exhibition, in the book-in-law

-The magazine Paris Match sends you to the winter of 1979 on the site of the former camp of Auschwitz-Birkenau to make a photographic report.
-How do you approach this type of place when you are a documentary maker, filmmaker, and photographer?
-Did you document yourself before leaving, had you seen images made by other photographers?
+The magazine Paris Match sends you in winter 1979 on the site of the former camp of Auschwitz-Birkenau to make a photographic report.
+How do you approach this type of place when you are a documentarian, filmmaker, and photographer?
+Did you look into it before leaving?
+Had you seen images taken by other photographers?

 Raymond Depardon:

-No, I didn’t really document myself.
+No, I didn’t really look into it.
 In 1979, I had just moved from the Gamma agency to the Magnum agency, which was an event for me.
-I was coming back from several quite difficult reports and I was still a bit orphaned by Gilles Caron, who had disappeared ten years earlier in Cambodia, captured by the Khmer Rouge.
+I was coming back from several rather difficult reports and I was still a bit orphaned by Gilles Caron, who had disappeared ten years earlier in Cambodia, captured by the Khmer Rouge.
 With other photographers, we were all very marked by Vietnam.

-As often happens in newspapers – it’s almost a caricature – I’m asked: "Raymond, could you go do a report at Auschwitz for
+As often happens in newspapers – it’s almost a caricature – I’m asked: "Raymond, could you go report on Auschwitz for

-I then decided to visit everything.
-Every day, I discovered the horror.
-I was trying to visit little by little, because I had to work; without that, I would have been stunned, I would have sat down and done nothing.
+So I decided to visit everything.
+Every day, I would discover the horror.
+I was trying to visit little by little, because I had to work; otherwise, I would have been stunned, I would have sat down and done nothing.
 I start with the Auschwitz barracks.
 The site is in very good condition: an old Polish barracks.
 We recognize the gate, of course.
-It was winter, under the snow.
+It was in winter, under the snow.
 I worked meticulously.
-I admit that I was trying to keep my composure.
+I admit that I was trying to keep my cool.

-At the time, I wasn’t working in the room yet and I had a lot of very slow films that I used to photograph the desert.
-I thought they would be perfect and that I would work on foot.
+At the time, I wasn’t working from the bedroom yet and I still had a lot of very slow films that I used to photograph the desert.
+I thought they would be perfect and that I would work on my feet.

 How were you received by the memorial staff?
 Were you guided to visit the camp?

-Yes, at the beginning, they showed me the places where people slept, the ovens, the place where trains arrived, the place where Jews disembarked.
+Yes, at first they showed me the places where people slept, the ovens, the place where trains arrived, the place where Jews disembarked.

 They also showed me films.
-I was very impressed by the one of the Red Army cameramen who discover the camp.
-It’s a crazy movie, incredible.
-For me, it’s one of the most moving films in the world because I believe they were really surprised.
-I believe they knew, but they didn’t expect what they saw.
+I was very impressed by the film of the Red Army cameramen who discover the camp.
+It’s a crazy, incredible film.
+For me, it’s one of the most moving films in the world because I think they were really surprised.
+I think they knew, but they didn’t expect what they saw.

-They filmed with a KS-4 camera, Soviet copy of the Eyemo Bell & Howell, which is a wonderful camera.
+They filmed with a KS-4 camera, a Soviet copy of the Eyemo Bell & Howell, which is a great camera.
 When I did

-In this Soviet film, they do something that I would never have dared to do: fixed shots of the few surviving people.
-One imagines this winter 1945.
-They are released, but they have not left the camp.
-They must be relieved to see the Soviets arrive, but they are in such a state...
-The cameramen take close-ups of people hanging on the barbed wire, still shots, like photos.
-One sees, for example, the eyebrows or the mouth of these survivors who barely move.
+In this Soviet film, they do something I would never have dared to do: fixed shots of the few surviving people.
+One imagines the winter of 1945.
+They were released, but they did not leave the camp.
+They must be relieved to see the Soviets coming, but they are in such a state...
+The cameramen make close-ups of people clinging to the barbed wire, static shots, like photos.
+We see, for example, the eyebrows or the mouth of these survivors who barely move.

-Established by the Nazi authorities on the outskirts of the small town of Owiêcim, the Auschwitz complex spread from spring 1940 into a region particularly rich in raw materials: Silesia, newly conquered and attached to the Reich.
-Between the Vistula and the Soła, the SS create the area of interest of KL Auschwitz with an area of more than 40 km 2.
-This area, under permanent surveillance, had to be as sparsely populated as possible in order to prevent the Poles from becoming potential witnesses of what was happening in the region and to avoid contacts between civilians and deportees as much as possible.
-Initially conceived as one of the concentration camps of the Reich, Auschwitz quickly established itself as a gigantic concentration camp complex endowed with numerous sub-camps, near which several German companies settled.
-Starting in the spring of 1942, Auschwitz also established itself as the most murderous of the Jewish killing centres in Europe.
+Established by the Nazi authorities on the outskirts of the small town of Oświęcim, the Auschwitz complex was deployed from spring 1940 in a region particularly rich in raw materials: Silesia, newly conquered and attached to the Reich.
+Between the Vistula and the Soła, the SS created the area of interest of KL Auschwitz with an area of more than 40 km 2.
+This area, under permanent surveillance, had to be as sparsely populated as possible in order to prevent the Poles from becoming potential witnesses of what was happening in the region and to avoid as much as possible contacts between civilians and deportees.
+Initially conceived as one of the Reich’s concentration camps, Auschwitz quickly established itself as a gigantic concentration complex with numerous sub-camps, near which several German companies were located.
+From the spring of 1942, Auschwitz also established itself as the deadliest death center for European Jews.

-Within this vast ensemble, three spaces are particularly distinguished:
+Within this vast ensemble, three spaces stand out in particular:

-Gradually emptied of its remaining valid deportees between the autumn and the month of January 1945, and discovered by the Soviets on January 27 of the same year, the Auschwitz complex disappears but the places remain and evolve.
-The Polish authorities take over the site of the former concentration camp complex.
-They give up the remaining barracks of Birkenau to the local populations and, under pressure from Polish survivors of the camp, decide to make Auschwitz I a museum.
-The law of 2 July 1947 on the establishment of the Martyr’s Museum in Oświęcim, passed by the Polish Parliament, officially ratified the decision to preserve ad aeternam the site of the former Auschwitz-Birkenau camp and to create a museum there (which today bears the name of the Auschwitz-Birkenau State Museum).
-The weight of the memory of Auschwitz in the collective imagination, particularly on a French scale because it was the place where the overwhelming majority of Jews deported from France were murdered, is very important.
+Gradually emptied of its still valid deportees between the autumn and the month of January 1945, and discovered by the Soviets on 27 January of the same year, the Auschwitz complex disappears but the places remain and evolve.
+The Polish authorities take over the site of the former concentration camp.
+They handed over the remaining barracks of Birkenau to the local population and, under pressure from Polish survivors of the camp, decided to make Auschwitz I a museum.
+The law of 2 July 1947 on the establishment of the Martyrdom Museum in Oświęcim, passed by the Polish Parliament, officially confirms the decision to preserve ad eternam the site of the former Auschwitz-Birkenau camp and to create a museum there. (which today is called the Auschwitz-Birkenau State Museum).
+The weight of the memory of Auschwitz in the collective imagination, especially on a French scale because it was the place where the overwhelming majority of Jews deported from France were murdered, is very important.

 Beau-livre